 Guide to Advancement

-- This manual, revised at year-end 2011, gives the current BSA policies for advancement.
+- This manual, revised in 2013, gives the current BSA policies for advancement.

 Disability is Natural